was111607/leb-full/docs/_build/html/_sources/installation/egp.rst.txt

       cd $HOME/local_enterobase_home/EToKi
       singularity run --app cp_configure $HOME/local_enterobase_home/local_enterobase/EGP.sif

-3. Download usearch and the MiniKraken2 database for EToKi to function correctly. **(Not required for the beta test)**.
+3. Download usearch and the MiniKraken2 database for EToKi to function correctly.

   * If the default directory for saving external files to be used by EToKi ($HOME/local_enterobase_home/EToKi_externals) was changed previously, replace it in the installation commands for usearch and MiniKraken2 with the changed directory.
   * Please ensure that usearch and MiniKraken2 to the same directory.